-The Women and Public Policy Program provides stipends to graduate students for field placements that focus on closing gender gaps.
-Over the past decade, WAPPP has supported over 105 students to work in 45 different countries including Afghanistan, Colombia, India, Jordan, Liberia, Nepal, South Africa and the United States.
+The Women and Public Policy Program (WAPPP) provides stipends to Harvard graduate students for field placements that focus on closing gender gaps.
+Over the past decade, WAPPP has supported over 130 students to work in at least 53 different countries including Colombia, India, Jordan, Liberia, Nepal, South Africa, and the United States.

 Responsibilities of Funding Recipients

 WAPPP summer interns are responsible for securing their internship placement and confirming a work arrangement with their host government or organization.

 Prior to accepting the WAPPP summer internship funding, students will be asked to provide documentation that such arrangements have been adequately made.
 Internships must be at least eight weeks in duration.
 Before leaving for the summer, all WAPPP summer interns are responsible for attending mandatory WAPPP and HKS training sessions and completing the necessary paperwork.